OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 ## Sideload an Office Add-in on Office 365

-1. Log on to your Office 365 account.
+1. Sign in to your Office 365 account.

 2. Open the App Launcher on the left end of the toolbar and select  **Excel**,  **Word**, or  **PowerPoint**, and then create a new document.